DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 │   └── script                              //start.sh should be on ./RCRS-deep-reinforcement-learing/script/

 ```

+Before submit condor files, we should generate "in." files, which are input files for condor nodes.
+You can geneate example input files using `script/condor_scripts/generate.py`.
+Please generate "in." files and move it to `condor` folder.

 ## warning
 * If you want to change some bash script, generate bash script, please set up `#!/bin/bash`, not `#!/bin/sh`.
 It may not works for RCRS.
 * When your codes failed on condor, please change port numbers.
 Sometimes, port number duplication was happended.